Understanding the Fiji Regions© FijiPocketGuide.com

 Pacific Harbour and Beqa

-Travel further west along the south coast of Viti Levu and you will reach the Pacific Harbour & Beqa area.
-The Pacific Harbour is known as Fiji’s “Adventure Capital”, thanks to an array of activities, from white water rafting to shark diving.
-The small town has beaches and looks out onto the coral reef of the Beqa Lagoon and its surrounding island, some of which have their own offering of resorts.
+Travel further west along the south coast of Viti Levu, and you will reach the Pacific Harbour & Beqa area.
+The Pacific Harbour is known as Fiji’s “Adventure Capital” thanks to an array of activities, from white water rafting to shark diving.
+The small town has beaches and looks out onto the coral reef of the Beqa Lagoon and its surrounding islands, some of which have their own resort offering.

 Learn more about the Pacific Harbour & Beqa in The Complete Guide to Pacific Harbour & Beqa.